 Country Classic Show: Next Sunday, February 17th at 7:00pm.
 Admission is $7.

 2019 Envelopes: If you did not pick up your envelopes for 2019, they are in the Sacristy.
 If you do not have envelopes but would like a box, please advise Br.
 Nathanael.

 2019 Sunday Missals: Are available in the Sacristy for $5.

-St. Vincent de Paul: Item of the month for May is Kraft Dinner.
+St. Vincent de Paul: Item of the month is crackers.